Not-For-Profit Hospital Status Under Heightened Government Scrutiny

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to counsel for not-for-profit (NFP) hospitals on the proactive measures necessary to protect the hospital's tax-exempt status, in light of the recent Provena Covenant ruling and other federal and state initiatives targeting NFP hospitals.
+This CLE course will provide guidance to counsel for not-for-profit (NFP) hospitals on the proactive measures necessary to protect the hospital's tax-exempt status, in light of the recent Provena Covenant ruling and other federal and state initiatives targeting NFP hospitals.

 - New federal law requirements after Patient Protection and Affordable Care Act (PPACA)